sabrinacamp2/Non-Terra-GCP/README.md

 - [Supplementary information.md](Supplementary-information.md)
 	- Conda environment and kernels
 	- Using `screen`
-	- Automatic back-up of persistent disk
-	- Automatic shut-down of VM
 	- How the boot disk was created
 	- Using `sudo`
 	- Access Terra data table using `FISS` python package
+	- Common issues
+	- Future documentation updates